ldriggen-iu/qa-checks-r/README.md

 # IeDEA-DES QA Checks

-Please see the `Downloads` section (top right) for current documentation that are currently implemented.
+Please see the `Downloads` section (top right) for current documentation of the exceptions that are currently implemented.

 The major directions for running these scripts: